-Title A Database and Acoustic Reference Catalog of Marine Fish Sounds-Atlantic Pilot Administered by Office of Renewable Energy Programs BOEM Contact(s) Erica Staaterman (erica.staaterman@boem.gov) Conducting Organization(s) Cornell University Total BOEM Cost \$ 300,000 Performance Period FY 2021-2022 Final Report Due September, 2022 Date Revised March 23, 2021 PICOC Summary P roblem This study is would address the problem of not understanding what acoustically active fish are present in passive acoustic monitoring datasets.
-Intervention This study would develop an acoustic catalog of fish sound to be used in analyzing passive acoustic data.
+Title A Database and Acoustic Reference Catalog of Marine Fish Sounds-Atlantic Pilot (AT-20-06) Administered by Office of Renewable Energy Programs BOEM Contact(s) Erica Staaterman, (erica.staaterman@boem.gov) Procurement Type(s) Cooperative Agreement Conducting Organization(s) Cornell University Total BOEM Cost \$ 300,000 Performance Period FY 2021-2023 Final Report Due February, 2024 Date Revised August 4, 2023 PICOC Summary P roblem This study addresses the problem of not understanding which acoustically active fish are present in passive acoustic monitoring datasets.
+I ntervention This study would develop an acoustic catalog of fish sound to be used in analyzing passive acoustic data.
 C omparison NA O utcome The outcome will be a better understanding of passive acoustic monitoring data.
 C ontext BOEM currently collects passive acoustic data for a variety of research and monitoring needs.
-Unfortunately, the data is only used for detecting a few marine mammals when it could be used for detecting sound-producing fish as well.
+Unfortunately, the data is only used for detecting a few species of marine mammals when it could be used for detecting the presence of sound-producing fish as well.

 BOEM Information Need(s): BOEM needs to understand potential impacts to fish and fisheries from offshore wind construction.
-One means of accomplishing this is through passive acoustic recordings, which can monitor for the presence and seasonal patterns of sonfierous fishes.
+One means of accomplishing this is through passive acoustic recordings, which can monitor for the presence and seasonal patterns of soniferous fishes.
 In order to do so, a library of fish sounds is required - this will allow for analysis of existing (and future) passive acoustic recordings.
 In addition, fish-specific acoustic detectors can be used to scan long-term recordings and will provide important information about key habitat areas via a non-invasive means.
 This information in turn will aid in environmental impact during industry activities attempting to maintain National Environmental Policy Act (NEPA) and Magnuson-Stevens Fishery Management Conservation and Management Act compliance.